eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 The purpose of this section is to guide you in its use.

-## Access to the smart card service
+## Smart card service

-Invoke the `SmartCardServiceProvider.getService()` static method to access the service.
+As part of **Keyple Service** component, the smart card service is the main service of Keyple.
+Its role is to centralize the add-on resources and to manage their life cycle.

-Its main role is to centralize the Keyple add-on resources and to manage their life cycle.
+The service is accessible by invoking the `SmartCardServiceProvider.getService()` static method.

 {{< code lang="java" >}}
 SmartCardService smartCardService = SmartCardServiceProvider.getService();